How to Install Active Directory on Windows 10 Pro: Complete Step-by-Step Guide

 Active Directory (AD) is Microsoft’s directory service that acts as a centralized database for network resources, user accounts, and security policies.
 Think of it as the “phone book” for your entire Windows network – but instead of names and numbers, it stores user credentials, computer information, and access permissions.

 Since its introduction in Windows 2000 Server, Active Directory has evolved into the backbone of enterprise IT infrastructure.
 The service operates on a hierarchical structure using domains, trees, and forests, which allows organizations to mirror their business structure within their network architecture.
+According to Microsoft’s official Active Directory documentation, AD Domain Services provide the foundation for distributed networks in enterprise environments.

 The core functionality revolves around several key components: Domain Controllers (DCs) that host the AD database, Organizational Units (OUs) that organize objects, and Group Policy Objects (GPOs) that enforce settings.
 What makes Active Directory particularly powerful is its integration with authentication protocols like Kerberos and LDAP, ensuring secure communication across the network.